kevtan/vscode/README.md

 Before we dive into the usage of the `site` module, we need to know a few things about the `sys` module.

 - `sys.executable`: The absolute path of the Python interpreter.
 - `sys.prefix`: The site-specific directory where the platform independent Python files are installed.
-What this means is the main collectino of Python library modules will be installed at `prefix/lib/pythonX.Y`.
+What this means is the main collection of Python library modules will be installed at `prefix/lib/pythonX.Y`.
 - `sys.exec_prefix`: ...

 > It looks like the solution was to add the project directory to the PYTHONPATH environment variable.
 This causes the project directory to get added to `sys.path` and makes the modules defined in it importable.